Sereal/Sereal/ruby/README.md

 ## implementation

-This is incomplete implementation, it does not have support for REFP,REFN and ALIAS tags.
+This is incomplete implementation, it does not have support for REFP,REFN and ALIAS tags

 #### requirements